ethicxz/ethicxz.github.io/_posts/2024-07-28-VL Heron Chain.md

 SMB         10.10.173.53    445    MUCDC            SYSVOL          READ            Logon server share SMB         10.10.173.53    445    MUCDC            transfer$       READ,WRITE
 ```
+## Getting a shell on the windows machine

 We can read in SYSVOL and we saw that there were service accounts (svc_web)

 ```bash